FTSE rallies, boosted by EU data and hope for China stimulus

 “(There is some) hope that you’ve got a lot more stimulus on the way from China,” said Chris Beauchamp, market analyst at IG.

-Financial companies with exposure to emerging markets were among top gainers, with Aberdeen Asset Management and British bank Standard Chartered all trading up around 3 percent.
+Financial companies with exposure to emerging markets led the gainers, with Aberdeen Asset Management and British bank Standard Chartered all trading up around 3 percent.

+They were joined by Hargreaves Lansdown, a financial service provider and asset management company, and EM-exposed HSBC, both up 2.6 percent.

-The FTSE 350 banking sector index, was up 1.71 percent, posting its biggest daily gain since late August.
+The FTSE 350 banking sector index, was up 2.1 percent, on track for its biggest daily gain since late August.

 FTSE mid-caps were led by insurer Amlin‘s, whose stock surged by 33 percent to an all-time high after Japan’s MS&AD agreed to buy the UK rival.

-Despite figures showing British retail spending stagnated last month, stocks in online retailer AO World rose 10.1 percent after the company announced the appointment of Mark Higgins as chief financial officer and executive director of the company with effect from Aug.
-1. (Reporting by Kit Rees; Editing by Dominic Evans)
+Despite figures showing British retail spending stagnated last month, stocks in online retailer AO World rose 10.9 percent after the company announced the appointment of Mark Higgins as chief financial officer and executive director of the company with effect from Aug.
+1.